craig-davis/craig-davis.github.io/_posts/2018-08-22-Jeep-XJ-Teraflex-Disc-Brake-Conversion.markdown

   I finalize that location.
 * The emergency brake cables are purchased separately and you can choose the best routing for you.

+## Other Resources
+I found the photos from [fourwheeler.com](http://www.fourwheeler.com/how-to/0709-4wd-teraflex-jeep-disc-brake-conversion/photo-01.html) to be very helpful.
+In particular, they have some photos of the soft line routing that were very helpful.

+I used O'Reilly Auto Parts [Loaner Tool Program](https://www.oreillyauto.com/rental-tools) for a bearing puller for my rear bearings.

 ## Review
 I've only got about 100 miles on these new brakes following a typical break in